sushmashivakavi/docs/v2/studio/index.md

 We generate some of the variables in flow process, those can used to pass the information your system.

 Varibles consist of alphanumeric characters and underscores, should always start with a letter, and do not have any kind of leading sigil (that is, they look like var_name, not \$var_name).
-Also variables should not consist of backslash('\') as PHP treats the backslash as an escape character by default.
+Also variables should not consist of backslash('\') as our application treats the backslash as an escape character by default.

 All variables should be enclosed between a set of double curly braces `@{{}}` braces. ex: `@{{to}}` You can access the Array of the variables with `.` dot notation.